 - The holes are too large because they are made abroad to cater to species that do not live here

 - Tunnels have splinters inside.
 Bees will avoid those to prevent damage to their wings

 - Tubes have no solid back wall and are only open-ended wind tunnels

 - They contain glass or plastic tubes which cause condensation and fungus moulds

 - Some bee houses are too large.
 Many bee species will not live near each other.
-It is better to spread some smaller bee houses around the garden instead of having one big house.
-Bee hotels with dozens of chambers should be avoided as parasitic insect and mites easily detect more significant numbers of solitary bees living in close proximity.
+It is better to spread some smaller bee houses around the garden instead of having one big house

 - Some bee hotels are made of plywood, chipboard, particleboard, plastic or cardboard.
 Those are not suitable.

 - Many bee houses are made to hang from a branch or hook and cannot be firmly fixed.
 Bees do not like swinging nests.

 - BEE GARDEN